ansible/awx/docs/docsite/rst/userguide/teams.rst

 3. Click **Save**.

-Once the Team is successfully created, |at| opens the **Details** dialog, which also allows you to review and edit your Team information.
+Once the Team is successfully created, AWX opens the **Details** dialog, which also allows you to review and edit your Team information.

 |Teams - example team successfully created|